 About 1000 people die everyday due to complications from high blood pressure (1).

-While there are different causes of hypertension, a healthy lifestyle targeted at lowering blood pressure makes a dramatic impact that can often cure the disease.
+While there are different causes of hypertension, healthy lifestyle changes can often cure the disease.

 Win your high blood pressure battle with these 7 steps.

 Hypertension is consistently elevated blood pressure.

 Hypertension is often called the “silent killer” because you can’t feel any symptoms of high blood pressure - until it causes dangerous complications.

 Long term hypertension damages blood vessels and is a major risk factor for some of the most deadly diseases in our society today including heart failure, heart attack, stroke as well as kidney disease.